High harmonic generation from a Bose-Einstein condensate: HHG from a BEC

-Now, we can easily infer the quantum state of the harmonics below the critical temperature $T< T_c$, where we find the Bose gas in a condensate of the mode $\bg{\vbz}$ with an occupation $N_0$ of the lowest energy state.
-Due to the macroscopic occupation of the BEC in the lowest energy state, we only keep the condensate mode $\bg{\vbz}$ and the excited states $\be{\vbm}$, since (almost) all atoms occupy the lowest energy state and form a coherent wavepacket.
+Now, the situation changes dramatically below the critical temperature $T< T_c$, for which the solution of the harmonic quantum state can be easily inferred.
+We now find the Bose gas in the condensate, where we assume that $N_{\vbz}$ atoms constitute a coherent wavepacket and occupy the lowest energy state $\vbn = (0_x, 0_y, 0_z)$.
+Due to the macroscopic occupation of the BEC in the lowest energy state, we only keep the condensate mode $\bg{\vbz}$ for the ground state potential and the excited states $\be{\vbm}$, since (almost) all atoms occupy the lowest energy state~\cite{javanainen1994optical}.
 It thus directly follows from \eqref{eq:solution_above} that the harmonics emitted from a BEC are given by a pure quantum state